knowit/kubernetes-workshop/docs/_docs/workshop/07-label.md

 ### Solution: Labels and pods

- - `kubectl edit [pod-name]` opens a vim editor, change the label there.
+ - `kubectl edit/[pod-name]` opens a editor.
+Change the label there.
  - Or just edit the .yaml file in your favourite editor before redeploying.
  - Verify by `kubectl get po --show-labels`